openscivision/yolov5-face/README.md

 ## Introduction

 Yolov5-face is a real-time,high accuracy face detection.
+This fork exposes an API for face detection and facial landmark detection capabilities with minimal requirements for the API and guards for optional dependencies.

 ### Installation